-Bottled water reaffirmed its position as America’s favorite drink, outselling carbonated soft drinks (by volume) for the second year in a row in 2017.
-According to the Beverage Marketing Corporation (BMC), sales of bottled water grew by 8.8 percent in 2017, reaching $18.5 billion (wholesale) and consumption grew by seven percent to 13.7 billion gallons (51.8 billion liters).
-In addition, per capita consumption was up 6.2 percent in 2017, with nearly every person in America drinking an average of 42 gallons (158 liters) of bottled water last year.
-BMC also reported that bottled water has increased its ‘share of stomach’ of the overall beverage market from 14.1 percent in 2009 to 21.1 percent in 2017.
-Carbonated soft drinks hold the second position, with 19.6 percent, reflecting a clear trend of consumers increasingly choosing healthy, convenient, zero-calorie bottled water instead of sugar-sweetened beverages.
+Bottled water reaffirmed its position as America’s favorite drink, outselling carbonated soft drinks (by volume) for the third year in a row in 2018.
+According to the Beverage Marketing Corporation (BMC), sales of bottled water grew by 7.3 percent in 2018, reaching $18.4 billion (wholesale) and consumption grew by 4.9 percent to 13.8 billion gallons (52.2 billion liters).
+In addition, per capita consumption was up 4.3 percent in 2018, with every person in America drinking an average of 42.3 gallons (160 liters) of bottled water last year.
+BMC also reported that bottled water has increased its ‘share of stomach’ of the overall beverage market from 14.1 percent in 2009 to 24.8 percent in 2018.
+Carbonated soft drinks hold the second position, with 21.9 percent, reflecting a clear trend of consumers increasingly choosing healthy, convenient, zero-calorie bottled water instead of sugar-sweetened beverages.

-As anticipated, the bottled water industry’s number-one position was met with backlash from its adversaries.
-Indeed, much of the traditional and social media coverage in 2018 has focused on the environmental impact of the bottled water industry.
+As anticipated, bottled water’s continued reign as the No.1 package beverage was met with backlash from its adversaries.
+Indeed, much of the traditional and social media coverage in 2019 has focused on the perceived environmental impact of the bottled water industry.
 The International Bottled Water Association (IBWA) has stayed on the front line, monitoring news clips, responding timely to media requests and reaching out to editors and writers to make corrections in false or misleading articles.
 IBWA actively promotes the facts about bottle water’s very small environmental footprint, which includes points such as:

 - Bottled water is a very small water user.
 Of all the water used in the US, bottled water uses a very tiny amount: just 0.011 percent.

-IBWA continues to be at the forefront in utilizing new and innovative digital communications tools and, in 2018, it introduced a podcast series called H2O In The Know, available on iTunes and Soundcloud.
-The podcast archive includes informative interviews highlighting important industry issues, including recycling, regulation, healthy hydration and water resource management, and entertaining topics, such as what all goes into judging an international water tasting.
-IBWA also expanded its social media efforts by partnering with like-minded organizations for a Put It In The Bin recycling campaign.
+IBWA continues to be at the forefront in utilizing new and innovative digital communications tools and has a robust organic and paid social media presence on Facebook, Instagram, Twitter, Pinterest and YouTube.
+The association’s recently launched podcast H2O In The Know highlights important industry issues, covering a range of topics from recycling and regulation to healthy hydration and water resource management.
+IBWA has also expanded its social media efforts by partnering with like-minded organizations (such as those mentioned above), along with other organizations, for its Put It In The Bin recycling campaign.
 This campaign harnesses the power of social media to help educate consumers about the value of recycling.

 Water use best practices

 Bottled water companies have a long, deeply held tradition of effectively and responsibly protecting, managing and using all water resources.
-Having long-term and sustainable water sources and using this water efficiently are two of the most important aspects of the bottled water business.
-IBWA is the leader for the bottled water industry on these issues and it encourages its members to practice stewardship with respect to water resource management.
-To assist its members, the IBWA Environmental Sustainability Committee has developed the IBWA Water Stewardship Best Practices Guide.
-The guide, which is based on the Alliance for Water Stewardship international standard for water stewardship, provides a reference for current or prospective members to use with existing facilities and when developing new bottling facilities.
-A checklist to be used along with the guide is currently under development.
+Having long-term and sustainable water sources is essential for the bottled water industry, so IBWA members are notably efficient users of those water sources.
+As the leader for the industry on these issues, the organization helps to bolster its members’ water stewardship practices by developing guidance documents, such as the IBWA Water Stewardship Best Practices Guide.
+The Environmental Sustainability Committee developed the guide based on the Alliance for Water Stewardship international standard for water stewardship.
+The guide provides a reference for current or prospective members to use with existing facilities and when developing new bottling facilities.
+IBWA is currently developing a checklist to be used along with the guide.

-In another action aimed at helping our members better manage their water use, IBWA released its Water Risk and Best Practices Study.
-The best practices framework is presented in five topic categories:
+This effort complements another project aimed at helping our members better manage their water use, the Water Risk and Best Practices Study.
+This study includes a best-practices framework, which is presented in five topic categories: